fivetran/dbt_facebook_ads_source/README.md

     facebook_ads__basic_ad_metrics: ['the', 'list', 'of', 'metric', 'columns', 'to', 'include'] # from facebook_ads.basic_ad
 ```
 ### Change the build schema
-By default, this package builds the facebook_ads staging models within a schema titled (`<target_schema>` + `_stg_facebook_ads`) in your destination.
-If this is not where you would like your facebook_ads staging data to be written to, add the following configuration to your root `dbt_project.yml` file:
+By default, this package builds the Facebook Ads staging models within a schema titled (`<target_schema>` + `_stg_facebook_ads`) in your destination.
+If this is not where you would like your Facebook Ads staging data to be written to, add the following configuration to your root `dbt_project.yml` file:

 ```yml
 models: